Uganda Safaris And Tours: 2025 - 2026

-For Greenway Nature Tours, Uganda is the heart of our African adventure.
-This is where we began 8 years ago, organizing small and personal trips to this amazing country.
-We have our own office in Kampala, the capital, and we know all the places, lodges, and routes like the back of our hand.
-Uganda is our home, and Greenway has a deep love for this incredible country.
-You can feel that love in our Uganda safaris and tours, our routes, and the special places we choose for you to stay.
+For Greenway, Uganda is the heart of our African safaris.
+This is where we began 8 years ago, organizing personalized trips to this amazing country.
+We have our own office in Kampala, the capital, and we know all the places, accommodation, and routes like the back of our hand.

-A safari in Uganda gives you the chance to do something truly unforgettable—trek with mountain gorillas.
+A safari in Uganda gives you the chance to trek with gorillas.
 In the misty mountains and thick forests of southwestern Uganda, more than half of the world’s mountain gorillas live in the wild.
-You can hike through the green jungle to meet these amazing animals face-to-face.
+You can hike through the thick green jungle to meet these amazing animals face-to-face.
 The best part?
 There’s a 99% chance you’ll find them, as the gorilla families here are used to seeing people.
 Watching a gorilla family in their natural home is a magical moment you’ll never forget.
 The best time to go is during the dry seasons—from December to February and June to September— when the forest trails are easier to walk and the weather is just right.

 Uganda is not just home to gorillas—it also has the highest number of primates in Africa.
 With 20 different species, including chimpanzees and golden monkeys, Uganda is a true paradise for primate lovers.
 Kibale Forest is especially famous for chimpanzee trekking, offering the highest concentration of primates in Africa.
 After meeting chimps in Kibale, head to the beautiful Virunga Mountains in Mgahinga National Park, where you can find the playful and rare golden monkeys.

-Uganda is more than just primates—it’s a full-on wildlife wonderland.
-In Queen Elizabeth National Park, you can spot elephants, buffaloes, hippos, crocodiles, and many types of antelope.
+In Uganda’s Queen Elizabeth National Park, you can spot elephants, buffaloes, hippos, crocodiles, and many types of antelope.
 But the real stars here are the tree-climbing lions, a rare sight found in only a few places on Earth.
 Another top wildlife destination is Murchison Falls National Park, famous for the mighty Murchison Falls, where the Nile River crashes through a narrow gorge.
 Game drives here offer chances to see lions, giraffes, elephants, and more.
 A boat cruise along the Nile gives you up-close views of hippos, crocodiles, and birds—including the iconic shoebill stork.

 If you love birds, Uganda will steal your heart.
 With over 1,080 bird species, it’s one of the best birding destinations in the world.
 The country sits at the crossroads of different ecosystems, bringing together birds from East African savannahs, West African jungles, and even desert edges.
 Bird lovers travel from around the world to catch a glimpse of the shoebill—a rare, prehistoric-looking bird that hides in the papyrus swamps.
 You’ll also find special birds like the Fox’s weaver, which can only be seen in Uganda, along with more than 150 species not found anywhere else in East Africa.